medialab/minet/docs/cli.md

                                 pool.
   --retries RETRIES             Number of times to retry on timeout & common
                                 network-related issues.
 Defaults to `0`.
-  --spoof-user-agent            Whether to use a plausible random "User-Agent"
-                                header when making requests.
   --start-page-separator START_PAGE_SEPARATOR
                                 Separator character for the webentity start
                                 pages.
 Defaults to ` `.